 In a nutshell…

-I’m a thirty-something mother of two, married since age eighteen, creative individual actively working on my own self-worth, anxiety and reaching my full potential.
+I’m a thirty-five year old mother of two, married since age eighteen, creative individual actively working on my own self-worth, anxiety and reaching my full potential.
 A fierce, funny, loud, loyal, versatile, resilient, altruistic serial business starter who tells it like it is.

 We have all been conditioned to label everything about ourselves.
 Are you introverted or extroverted; anxious or brave; adversarial or friendly; self-conscious or sociable; shy or outgoing; positive or negative; straightforward or compliant?